jcklmbrt/pen/README.md

 - Event queue
 - Bitmap font renderer
 - Zooming and panning
-- Distance calculation:
+- Distance calculation
-- Interpolation: allowing for accurate curve subdivision
+- Interpolation

 ## Usage
 - Click to set points on the canvas